AdobeDocs/experience-manager-release-information.en/help/using/update-releases-roadmap.md

 >
 > No automatic AEMaaCS maintenance will be executed during the following timeframes, beginning and ending at midnight (00:00) CET:
 >
->* Thursday, November 16 until Thursday, November 30
+>* Thursday, November 16 until Tuesday, November 28
->* Thursday, December 14 until Thursday, January 4
+>* Friday, December 15 until Tuesday, January 2

 ## [!DNL Experience Manager] On-premise and Managed Services {#aem-on-prem-managed-services}